 Another attraction of buying at auction, is that properties are usually offered at a realistic guide price, particularly when in need of repair, refurbishment or being sold by a financial organisation to recover debts.
-The seller will provide a legal pack that may can be downloaded from our website once available.
+The seller will provide a legal pack that can be downloaded from our website once available.
 Phillip Arnold Auctions strongly advise that professional advice is obtained from a legal representative.
 Should a mortgage be required, it is advisable to have this in place prior to the sale.
-Again, Phillip Arnold Auctioneers strongly advise that funding is discussed with a professional advisor prior to attending the sale.
+Again, Phillip Arnold Auctioneers strongly advise that funding is discussed with a professional advisor prior to bidding.

 The successful buyer will be required to pay 10% of the purchase price on the day, together with a buyer's premium which is normally £600 including VAT.
 The balance of the purchase price is required on the agreed completion day and this is normally 28 days after the auction.

 You can download our auction catalogue from our website and this will give the information about the properties being offered for sale.
 The catalogue includes descriptions of the available properties, viewing arrangements and a guide price.
 The guide price is an indication of the seller's current minimum acceptable price at auction.